 Rather than throwing a fit and ruining your relationship, the best way is to opt for a simple and meaningful conversation and some extra healthy steps.

 Let’s talk about how you handle the situation carefully.
-It’s a learning curve and a vital part of being parents.
+It’s a learning curve and a vital part of being a parent.
 Getting this sorted now will help your family in the long run.

 1. Talk to Your Husband